 Mandatory entry requirements

-- Applicants must be currently or previously have been, working in the sector.
+- Applicants must be currently be working in the sector.

 - Mature aged- over 18 years of age